camh915/Best-Project-01/README.md

 THEN the amount of time that it will take to binge-watch the show will populate in the appropriate section

 WHEN the information about the TV show populate
-THEN I will be able to click on a section about the actors
+THEN I will be able to click on a section about the actors/more about the show

 WHEN I click on the section about the actors
-THEN I will find Wikipedia pages to each actor individually Today is Wednesday, and it's after lunch
+THEN I will find Wikipedia pages to each actor individually

+WHEN I click on the section about the TV show
+THEN I will see a trailer, description about the show, and current rating.

+WHEN I look up multiple TV shows to watch
+THEN all of the previous searches are still saved